camillerougie/underground-challenge/README.md

 * Unit tests, yes.

-* When you're ready to submit your work, just let us know on Slack, and we'll send instructions.
+* When you're ready to submit your work, zip up your code and add some brief instructions on how to run it, and post it to our private Slack channel.
+Let us know how we can access any APIs and user interfaces you've built too.
+In the meantime, feel free to use the channel to ask any questions.

 ---